pangpucsp/curso-js-introdutorio/fundamentos5_js.md

 ### JavaScript Bitwise AND \(&\)

-Bitwise AND returns 1 only if both bits are 1:
+Bitwise AND retorna 1 only if both bits are 1:

 Decimal | Binary
 ---------------------------------------------